 This type of flooring is perfect for the business looking for nothing but luxury.
 As its name implies, it’s made of nothing but pure wood, and it has a price tag to reflect that.

-Epoxy flooring is also chemically-resistant, making it a great match for manufacturing businesses.
+Epoxy flooring is easy-to-clean, and its hardy nature makes it simple to maintain.
+It’s also chemically resistant, making epoxy flooring a great match for manufacturing businesses.

 Your commercial construction pro might recommend carpet if your business is focused on soothing its clients or creating a home-like space; apartment construction and senior living construction are two examples.